 It’s a bit weird, officially it’s from sunrise to sunset, they don’t mention any time.
 But you might find no one selling tickets during sunrise and hence can get into it.
 So use your judgment.
 From 8:00 AM to 6:00 PM is a better unofficial hour.

 Tomb of Isa Khan

 You need not go out of Humayun’s tomb to see it.
 It’s in the same complex.
 However, you must not miss this.

 This is an octagonal tomb with domes.
 A shade of white and blue made it different compared to the Humayun’s Tomb.

 Isa Khan Niazi was not as famous as Humayun.
 This made the tomb attractive to me.
 It’s simple, serene, and gives a wonderful vibe.
 There is a boundary surrounding it, you can climb there and circumnavigate.
 It will give you an opportunity to see it in different directions.
 Don’t forget to try it.

 Same as Humayun’s Tomb (no extra fee is needed) above as it’s inside the same complex

 It’s a sandstone and marble mausoleum with Charbagh style compound.
-Those who don’t know, Charbagh is a Persian style garden layout, where you will find walkways and flowing water in four parts of the complex.
+For those who don’t know, Charbagh is a Persian-style garden layout, where you will find walkways and flowing water in four parts of the complex.

 They divide this garden into four squares by side pathways and water tanks, which are again divided into smaller squares and pathways.